Joofer/Joofer/README.md

 # Hi there!

-🖐 My name is Andrey and here I am gonna guide you through my dev self :)
+🖐 My name is Andrey and here I am gonna guide you through the dev part of myself :)

 ✨ Currently I am working on making efficient data transfer between microservices via REST and message queues as well as on creating complex but easy-in-use real-time web app experiences.

-🕶 Here are some technologies that I use:
+🕶 These are some of the technologies I use:

 For APIs: